🔰 Introduction to Robo-Advisors

 (10) Stockspot Robo Advisor (Alexa=590,000)

-The Australian-based firm, Stockspot, offer robo-advisor services since 2013.
-The minimum account is $2,000.
-Note, that if you invest $10,000 or less, Stockspot's service is free for the first 12 months.
-There are four (4) accounts available:
+The Australian-based firm Stockspot has been offering robo-advisor services since 2013.
+The minimum account size is $2,000.
+Note that if you invest $10,000 or less, Stockspot’s service is free for the first 12 months.
+There are four account types available:

 -